logseq/logseq/CONTRIBUTING.md

    * `fix` - Bug fixes
    * `test` - Test only changes

+6. The PR having "allow edits from maintainers" enabled would be appreciated.
+Helps us help your contribution.

-6. The PR avoids the following changes that are not helpful to the core team:
+7. The PR avoids the following changes that are not helpful to the core team:
    * Unrelated refactoring or heavy refactoring
    * Code or doc formatting changes including whitespace changes